HOW TO GET YOUR COVID-19 VACCINATION

 Yellowhawk Tribal Health Center is giving the Pfizer COVID-19 vaccine to all Yellowhawk eligible individuals ages 6 months+.

-- Offering COVID-19 vaccines for the age group of 6 months+ of age for Yellowhawk eligible patients.
+Offering COVID-19 vaccines for the age group of 6 months+ of age for Yellowhawk eligible patients.
 This vaccine is a three dose primary series.
 There are 3 weeks in between dose 1 and 2, and 8 weeks between dose 2 and 3.
+Please call our Public Health team or your Primary Care Provider for questions.

 How is my vaccination appointment scheduled?

 Call us!
-Call the designated vaccination line 541.240.8697, leave a message with your full name and a working phone number, and we will call you back.
+Call our Public Health department at 541.240.8697, leave a message with your full name and a working phone number, and we will call you back.

 The vaccine is not effective without the second dose.
 It will be scheduled for approximately 21-days after the first vaccination shot.
 Please be available and do not miss your appointments!